Quasi-periodic eruptions from impacts between the secondary and a rigidly precessing accretion disc in an extreme mass-ratio inspiral system: Methods

-Considering the orbital parameters that we obtain in Sect.~\ref{sec:results} below (and that are basically independent on the nature and mass of the secondary for $q\ll 1$), we note that the secondary pericenter distance is well within the tidal radius of a main sequence star for RX~J1301.9+2747, and only marginally outside for GSN~069.
-We further note that in three (GSN 069, eRO-QPE2 and RX J1301.9) out of the four QPE sources considered here, a solar type star that orbits the primary MBH with the inferred separations would overfill its Roche Lobe, therefore transferring mass to the primary.
-We caution that these estimates depend on the primary MBH masses, which are not well constrained, and on the complex physics driving TDEs and mass transfer, but we point out that these considerations must be taken into account when discussing the possible nature of the EMRI companion.
+Considering the orbital parameters we obtained (as described in Sect.~\ref{sec:results} below and which are basically independent on the nature and mass of the secondary for $q\ll 1$), we note that the secondary pericentre distance is well within the tidal radius of a main sequence star for RX~J1301.9+2747, and only marginally outside for GSN~069.
+We further note that in three (GSN 069, eRO-QPE2, and RX J1301.9) out of the four QPE sources considered here, a solar-type star that orbits the primary MBH with the inferred separations would overfill its Roche lobe, therefore transferring mass to the primary.
+We caution that these estimates depend on the primary MBH masses, which are not well constrained, and on the complex physics driving TDEs and mass transfer; however, we point out that these considerations must be taken into account when discussing the possible nature of the EMRI companion.
 We have also computed the impact energy for different sources and compared it with a solar mass star binding energy.
-We find the impact energy to be at best comparable to the binding energy.
-This would suggest that the star is unlikely to survive many passages through the disc without significantly modifying its structure. \cite{2023arXiv230316231L} discard BH companions based on the influence radius size argument.
-We however note that the estimate in their Eq.
+We find the impact energy to be (at best) comparable to the binding energy.
+This would suggest that the star is unlikely to survive many passages through the disc without significantly modifying its structure. \cite{2023arXiv230316231L} discarded BH companions based on the influence radius size argument.
+However, we have noted that the estimate in their Eq.
 A1 considers the orbital velocity instead of the relative velocity with respect to the disc.
-This is valid only under the assumption that the companion velocity is much larger than the disc velocity, and indeed leads to an influence radius smaller by about two orders of magnitude compared to the case of prograde orbits with modest misalignments that we study here.
+This is valid only under the assumption that the companion velocity is much larger than the disc velocity and this does indeed lead to an influence radius smaller by about two orders of magnitude, as compared to the case of prograde orbits with modest misalignments that we study here.